Compare roles in health

 Training and qualifications required

 You’ll usually need a bioscience-related first degree or be a registered healthcare professional such as a nurse, allied health professional or midwife to get onto one of the training programmes available.
 Training usually two years, including many aspects of an undergraduate or postgraduate medical degree.
-A new route via a 4-year undergraduate Masters programme will run subject to approval.
+A four-year undergraduate Masters programme is offered by one university and a level 7 apprenticeship standard for physician associates has been approved for delivery. .

 Expected working hours and salary range